knno/kengine-archive/docs/0.2/Kengine.Utils.Events.md

 ##### **Description**

-Fire an event with arguments.
+Fires an event with arguments.

 **Returns**: <code>Bool</code> \| <code>Undefined</code> - Whether the event is registered.